 The GI tract is a long tube of varying diameter beginning at the mouth and ending in the anus.
 The glands of the digestive system consist of the tongue, salivary glands, liver, gall bladder, and pancreas.
 Digestion can be divided into three stages – the oral phase (mouth), the gastric phase (stomach) and the intestinal phase (small intestine)– depending on the position of food within the digestive tract.
 At each stage, different nutrients are digested, under varying circumstances.

-The GI tract begins to form early during human development, in the third week after fertilization.
+The GI tract begins to form early during the development of the human body, in the third week after fertilization.
 Around the 16th day of development, the primitive gut is formed through invaginations of embryonic cells.
 The initial structures of the digestive system extend from the buccopharyngeal membrane to the cloacal membrane.
-The mouth forms when the buccopharyngeal membrane breaks down and opens the tract to amniotic fluid.
+The mouth forms when the buccopharyngeal membrane breaks down and opens the digestive tract to amniotic fluid.
 For the rest of fetal development, amniotic fluid is actively swallowed.

 Digestive System Function